 The Render core voltage can be dynamically programmed from 0.41200V to 1.28750V by the five VID input pins without requiring sequential stepping of the VID states.
-The ISL6263 uses the same capacitor for the soft-start slew-rate and for the dynamic VID slew-rate by internally connecting the SOFT pin to the appropriate current source.
+The ISL6263B requires only one capacitor for both the soft-start slew-rate and the dynamic VID slew-rate by internally connecting the SOFT pin to the appropriate current source.
 Processor socket Kelvin sensing is accomplished with an integrated unity-gain true differential amplifier.